ISA-tools/isa-specs/source/isatab.rst

 In Study files, there are two types of ``Material`` nodes implemented: ``Source`` and ``Sample``.

-These are linked with a Process node that MUST be of a Protocol that is of a type ``sample collection``.
+These are linked with a Process node, incidcated with a value under a column headed ``Protocol REF`` that MUST be of a Protocol type that is of a type ``sample collection`` declared in the Investigation file.

 A ``Source`` MUST be indicated with the column heading ``Source Name``.